c002/offense/README.md

 sshbrute.py - Simple script for bruteforcing SSH

+boot-info.py - Useful or small dhcp devices (pi, nano, etc) to have it phone home with an email once it boots.

 Folders:
 blackhat_python - Scripts from the Blackhat Python book.
 Nothing original in here you can't find in the book